Post-Season Targeted Removal

 Targeted Removal Helps Reduce the Spread of CWD

-After the close of deer hunting season, MDC staff work with landowners on a voluntary basis in the immediate areas around where recent cases of CWD have been found to remove additional deer from mid-January to mid-March.
+After the close of deer season, MDC staff work on a voluntary basis with landowners to remove additional deer from mid-January to mid-March in the immediate areas around where CWD has been found.
 Increasing the number of deer removed in areas where CWD has been found increases the chances of removing more infected deer.
 Targeted removals also serve to lower the number of deer in these areas.
-By removing infected deer and lowering deer numbers, targeted removals help to slow the spread of CWD and protect Missouri’s deer population.
+By removing infected deer and lowering deer numbers in these localized areas, targeted removals help to slow the spread of CWD and protect Missouri’s deer population.
+Limiting the number of CWD-infected deer in an area also helps minimize the accumulation of CWD in the local environment.

 Body